qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/database.rst

   Optional.

   Defines a table name for the imported vector file.
-  If nothing is added, the layer name will be chosen.
+  If nothing is added, the layer name will be used.

   Default: *(not set)*